 3.1.3.1.
-In respect of every treasury management decision made the Council will:
+In respect of every treasury management decision made the council will:

-- a) Above all be clear about the nature and extent of the risks to which the Council may become exposed. - b) Be certain about the legality of the decision reached and the nature of the transaction, and that all authorities to proceed have been obtained. - c) Be content that the documentation is adequate both to deliver the Council's objectives and protect the Council's interests, and to deliver good housekeeping. - d) Ensure that third parties are judged satisfactory in the context of the Council's creditworthiness policies, and that limits have not been exceeded. - e) Be content that the terms of any transactions have been fully checked against the market, and have been found to be competitive.
+- a) Above all be clear about the nature and extent of the risks to which the council may become exposed. - b) Be certain about the legality of the decision reached and the nature of the transaction, and that all authorities to proceed have been obtained. - c) Be content that the documentation is adequate both to deliver the council's objectives and protect the council's interests, and to deliver good housekeeping. - d) Ensure that relevant due diligence has taken place. - e) Ensure that third parties are judged satisfactory in the context of the council's creditworthiness policies, and that limits have not been exceeded. - f) Be content that the terms of any transactions have been fully checked against the market, and have been found to be competitive.

-3.1.3.2 In respect of borrowing and other funding decisions, the Council will:
+3.1.3.2 In respect of borrowing and other funding decisions, the council will: